lightelligence-io/styles/README.md

 $ npm start
 ```

-This will serve the living styleguide on `http://localhost:8080` with hmr enabled
+This will serve the stylemark based styleguide on `http://localhost:3020` with hmr enabled

 ### Production